calrloco/astro-aceternity/README.md

-# Astro Starter Template with Aceternity UI
+# Astro 🤝 Aceternity UI Starter Template

 This starter template seamlessly integrates the Aceternity UI component library, originally crafted for Next.js, into Astro projects.
 It offers a quick setup for developers aiming to use Aceternity UI components in an